 October is Domestic Violence Awareness Month.
 In recognition, Femme Frugality is running a series on the topic every Monday.
 This series includes a mixture of factual pieces and personal stories.

-Today’s post is contributed by Michelle Bobrow–the Chief of Cha-Ching at The Holistic Wallet where she teaches the creatively-inclined how to manage their money with ease.
+Today’s post is contributed by Michelle Bobrow–the Chief of Cha-Ching at The Weird and Wealthy Podcast.

 As a self-proclaimed recovering personal finance addict, Michelle focuses on money psychology to integrate healthy and balanced financial habits into our lives.
 Through strategic planning and mindful coaching, Michelle turns numbers into a work of art as she designs holistic budgets and sustainable systems for you to pay off your past, save for your future, and enjoy the present.

 Please use the hashtag #DVAM2017 when sharing this article on social media.

 Note: This post may contain triggers for survivors of abuse.